developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 <img alt="" style="height:150px" src="../../images/getting-started/setup/adb_devices_command.png"/>
 <br>

-The system is now ready to deploy Enterprise Browser apps <!-- and shortcuts  -->to an Android device.
+The system is now ready to deploy Enterprise Browser apps to an Android device.

+**NOTE: Shortcuts are not supported on devices running Android 8.x Oreo or higher**.

 -----